 Rent Choice Assist Trial

-Rent Choice Assist is a form of Private Rental Assistance (PRA) that aims to support households to maintain and/or access safe and affordable housing in the private rental market.
+Rent Choice Assist is a form of private rental assistance that aims to support households to maintain and/or access safe and affordable housing in the private rental market after a financially destabilising event.
 It provides a time limited private rental subsidy for up to 3 years and where appropriate, facilitates access to support services, including training and employment opportunities, to build capacity to return to independent living.

-Rent Choice Assist will be trialled and delivered to up to 200 clients in the following four FACS locations:
+Rent Choice Assist will be trialled in the following four DCJ locations:

 This policy applies to all applicants who may be eligible for Rent Choice Assist.
 Clients must have the capacity to afford private rental accommodation at the end of the subsidy period.